harikrishnan-kp/Learn-C/preprocessor.md

 ## Preprocessor Directives in C

-Preprocessor programs provide preprocessor directives that tell the compiler to preprocess the source code before compiling.
+Preprocessor directives are the special instructions that tell the build toolchain to preprocess the source code before compiling.
 All of these preprocessor directives begin with a ‘#’ (hash) symbol.
 The ‘#’ symbol indicates that whatever statement starts with a ‘#’ will go to the preprocessor program to get executed.
 We can place these preprocessor directives anywhere in our program.

 Examples of some preprocessor directives are: __#include__, __#define__, __#ifndef,__ etc.